jonlpersson/ed-latimore/site/_posts/2019-11-16-13-ways-to-write-better-in-any-medium.md

 ---
 Here are 15 of the best tips I know that will help you become a better writer.
 I've used them to increase sales and improve the marketing of my writing program and book.

-You probably didn't learn any of these in school, but school isn't in the business of teaching you how to
+You probably didn't learn any of these in school, but school isn't in the business of teaching you how to:

 * [Start a blog](https://impossiblehq.com/how-to-start-a-blog-guide/)
 * [Start a Medium account](https://www.ayothewriter.com/medium-writing-tips/)